RootLearning/CP-Automation/CPautomation.md

 CP - Automation files.

-_Step 1:_ Open a new file and use param(parameter) For creating a Solution and name it in string.
-And create a new Project Name and name it in string .
+_Step 1:_ Open a new file and use param(parameter) For creating a Solution .
+And create a new Project Name .

 Example :
     Param(